Vyral/base-template/_posts/2021-10-08-how-a-real-estate-career-helps-you-build-the-life-you-want.md

 {% include excerpt.html %}

 If you’re looking to make a career change, I highly recommend you consider real estate for a number of reasons.
-You can make your own hours, and there’s no limit to how much money you can make, for starters.

-**The biggest thing you should understand about a career in real estate is that it’s a sales job at its core.** A lot of people get nervous when they hear the word “sales”, but it’s been a blessing to me.&nbsp;
+You can make your own hours, and there’s no limit to how much money you can make.&nbsp;**The biggest thing you should understand about a career in real estate is that it’s a sales job at its core.** A lot of people get nervous when they hear the word “sales,” but it’s been a blessing to me.&nbsp;

 If you have a strong work ethic and are willing to learn, the income potential is unlimited.
 You can use real estate to travel, live life how you want, and make a great life.
 You’re also helping people make one of the largest financial decisions of their lives.